Juveniles in Adult Court

 - Weapon Felony-grade weapons violations, or any weapons violation committed by a criminal street gang member for the benefit of, at the direction of, or in association with a criminal street gang.

 A child accused of an offense excluded from juvenile jurisdiction may nevertheless be transferred to juvenile court “upon motion and for good cause.”

 Once in Adult Court – Always in Adult Court

 Under Iowa Code Sec.
 232.45A, once a child 16 or older has been waived to and convicted of a felony or aggravated misdemeanor in district court, provided the child was prosecuted and convicted as an adult (and not as a youthful offender), proceedings against the child for any subsequent felonies or aggravated misdemeanors must be commenced in district court.
-If such a case is mistakenly begun in juvenile court, it must be immediately transferred to district court.
+If such a case is mistakenly begun in juvenile court, it must be immediately transferred to the district court.

 This rule in Iowa is often called the “once an adult – always an adult” rule.

-Trying Juveniles as an Adult in Iowa - Visit the website of the OJJDP to learn more about the Juvenile Justice and Delinquency Prevention (JJDP) Act.
+Trying Juveniles as an Adult in Iowa – Visit the website of the OJJDP to learn more about the Juvenile Justice and Delinquency Prevention (JJDP) Act.
 The Act established the OJJDP to support local and state efforts to prevent juvenile delinquency and improve the juvenile justice system, policies, and practices.
-As a component of the Office of Justice Programs and the U.S. Department of Justice, the OJJDP sponsors research, training initiatives; develops priorities, and sets policies to guide federal juvenile justice issues.
+As a component of the Office of Justice Programs and the U.S. Department of Justice, the OJJDP sponsors research, and training initiatives; develops priorities, and sets policies to guide federal juvenile justice issues.
 The website also provides information about how juveniles are tried as adults in every state including Iowa.